ijbd/assetra/docs/reference.rst

 **Static Units**
  - Static units are instantiated with hourly capacity profiles.
  - Static units always contribute their full hourly capacity.
- - Demand profiles, instantiated as `DemandUnit` objects, are treated identically to static units.
+ - Demand profiles, instantiated as `DemandUnit` objects, are treated identically to static units but with a negative contribution.

 **Stochastic Units**
  - Stochastic units are instantiated with hourly capacity profiles and hourly forced outage rates.
  - Stochastic unit outages are sampled independently in each hour.
- - Stochastic units contribute zero capacity in hours where outages occur, otherwise they contribute their full hourly capacity.
+ - Stochastic units contribute zero capacity in hours where unit outages occur, otherwise they contribute their full hourly capacity.
  - Stochastic units are well-suited to model thermal, solar, and wind generators.

 **Storage Units**
  - Storage units are dispatched with a greedy policy to minimize expected unserved energy.
 When net capacity exceeds demand, storage units charge.
 When system demand exceeds capacity, storage units discharge.
+Both charging and discharing are limited by the rated power capacity of the unit.
  - Storage units are dispatched sequentially according to the order in which they are added to the system.
  - Storage unit efficiency deratings are applied in equal part on charge and discharge.
  - Storage units are initialized with full state of charge.